 LOVE THE SPOTLIGHT?

-Performances are at Burien Actors Theatre in Burien from Nov.
-24 through Dec.
-17 on Fridays and Saturdays at 8 p.m. and Sundays at 2 p.m.
+Performances are at BAT in Burien from Feb.
+16 through March 11 on Fridays and Saturdays at 8 p.m. and Sundays at 2 p.m.
 Rehearsals begin Jan.
 2 at BAT and will be some combination of four nights a week from Sunday through Thursday, exact days to be determined, until tech week.

 Seeking actors of all races, ethnicities, gender identities, gender expressions and physical/mental ability for all roles.
 Actors do not have to be the ages indicated, but must be able to convincingly portray them.

 Gwen (woman in her 40s): A housewife with two children, a toddler and an almost teenager.
 She maintains to-do lists for her husband so he can continue to be competent at his job, manages the household, and manages to not take it personally when her husband would rather get stoned and watch porn than spend time with her in the evenings.
 She wants more.
 With the reappearance of Catherine, she sees a way to get it.
 She is not put-upon, whiny, or needy.

 Catherine (woman in her 40s): Could be a poster child for a career woman.
 She has no family ties to slow her down, and has had a continuing successful career in her chosen field for more than a decade.
 As the years have passed, she has wondered about what she passed up.
 With the reappearance of Gwen, she cannot help but wonder if there isn’t something to all that she has missed.
 She is not domineering, stiff, or cold.